HL7/US-Core/input/pagecontent/must-support.md

 The US Core Profiles include requirements from the [U.S. Core Data for Interoperability (USCDI)].
 See the [USCDI] page for more information about the US Core and USCDI relationship and a mapping between US Core Profiles and the USCDI Data Classes and Elements.
 Some US Core Profile elements needed to represent USCDI Data Elements for [ONC Health IT Certification] (g(10) certification) are not *Mandatory* or *Must Support* because many non-certifying implementers do not need them for their use cases.
 US Core designates these elements as *Additional USCDI Requirements*.

-Implementers seeking ONC certification **SHALL** interpret *Additional USCDI Requirements* as *Must Support* elements as documented above and below; otherwise, they are considered optional.
+Implementers seeking ONC certification (Certifying Systems) **SHALL** interpret *Additional USCDI Requirements* as *Must Support* elements as documented above and below; otherwise, they are considered optional.
 All *Mandatory*, *Must Support*, or *Additional USCDI Requirements* are within the scope of ONC Health IT Certification.
 Only simple and complex data elements are defined as *Additional USCDI Requirements*.
 The *Must Support* sections below document how the conformance rules are displayed and applied.

 </div><!-- new-content -->